Four medical practitioners pose for a photo.

 • Fragility Fractures: A documented history of vertebral or nonvertebral fractures.

-• Previous Treatment History: Inadequate response to or intolerance of other available osteoporosis therapies.
+• Previous Treatment History: Inadequate response to or intolerance of other available osteoporosis medicines or therapies.

 Medical professionals assessing an older woman's x-ray results.

 Like any other treatment, Evenity requires thorough consultations and pre-treatment evaluations to determine patient suitability and safety for therapy.
-Before starting Evenity, medical providers should perform a series of laboratory tests and risk assessments to verify that the patient’s metabolic and cardiovascular status can support treatment.
+Before receiving Evenity, the healthcare provider should perform a series of laboratory tests and risk assessments to verify that the patient’s metabolic and cardiovascular status can support treatment.

 This careful screening process helps maximize the medication’s effectiveness while minimizing the risk of adverse events throughout the treatment period.

-• Serum Calcium Levels: Healthcare providers must check serum calcium levels because Evenity is contraindicated in patients with hypocalcemia.
+• Serum Calcium Levels: Healthcare providers must check blood calcium levels because Evenity is contraindicated in patients with hypocalcemia.

 • Vitamin D and Phosphate Levels: Providers should evaluate vitamin D and phosphate levels to ensure optimal conditions for bone health.